-Water and Sewer Fund
+Sewer Fund

-- 1. We selected 10 Sewer Operating Fund collection cash receipts from the year ended December 31, 2020 and 10 Sewer Operating Fund collection cash receipts from the year ended 2019 recorded in the Receipt Register Report and determined whether the: - a.
-Receipt amount per the Receipt Register Report agreed to the amount recorded to the credit of the customer's account in the Cash Receipts Summary in 2019 and Daily Deposit List in 2020.
+- 1. We selected 10 Sewer Fund collection cash receipts from the year ended December 31, 2020 and 10 Sewer Fund collection cash receipts from the year ended 2019 recorded in the Receipt Register Report and determined whether the: - a.
+Receipt amount per the Receipt Register Report agreed to the amount recorded to the credit of the customer's account in the Month to Date Receipt List Report.
 The amounts agreed. - b.
 Amount charged for the related billing period: - i.
-Agreed with the debit to accounts receivable in the Cash Receipts Summary in 2019 and Daily Deposit List in 202 for the billing period.
+Agreed with the debit to accounts receivable in the Month to Date Receipt List Report for the billing period.
 We found no exceptions. - ii.
-Complied with rates in force during the audit period, plus any applicable late penalties, plus unpaid prior billings.
+Complied with rates in force during the audit period.
 We found no exceptions. - c.
 Receipt was posted to the proper fund, and was recorded in the year received.
-We found no exceptions. - 2.
-We observed the Penalty Post Journal Report. - a.
-This report listed \$22,239 of accounts receivable as of December 31, 2020.
-This report was not available as an option in 2019. - b.
-The Penalty Post Journal Report did not age the receivables. - 3.
-We observed the Cash Receipts Journal Report. - a.
-This report listed non-cash adjustments along with daily collections.
-The report did not identify the non-cash adjustments. - b.
-The Village does not have a procedure in place for approving each non-cash adjustment.
+We found no exceptions. - The Village was unable to provide an A/R report detailing the total accounts receivable as of December 31, 2020 and 2019 or an A/R report presenting the amount of accounts which were more than 90 days delinquent. - 3.
+We inquired with the Village and determined that there were no non-cash adjustments during 2019 or 2020.